demenciel/demenciel/README.md

 ---

 ### What I'm Up To
-- 💼 **Developing**: Working on 'Imperfect' and 'Weedlogger,' pushing the boundaries of what's possible in software development.
+- 💼 **Developing**: Working on 'Imperfect', 'Weedlogger' and 'RecetteRabais', pushing the boundaries of what's possible in software development.
 - 🌱 **Learning**: Deepening my understanding of programming and technology in both civilian and military applications.

 ### Connect With Me
-- 🌐 **Portfolio**: Check out my projects and more about my professional journey at [alexcoutureportfolio.com](https://alexcoutureportfolio.com/)

 Let's connect and explore collaborative opportunities!
 Feel free to reach out if you're interested in my work or if you have any projects or ideas you’d like to discuss.

 <!---